ideasonpurpose/docker-wordpress-dev/README.md

 npm run bootstrap
 ```

 The `init` command copies all the necessary tooling files into place and sets up the default theme directory structure.
-Then``npm run bootstrap` readies the environment ready by installing npm and composer dependencies and reloading the database.
+Then `npm run bootstrap` prepares the environment by installing npm and composer dependencies and reloading the database.

-> _**Question:** Should the bootstrap script also call `npm run start` to kick off the devserver?
-Or print a message with instructions pointing to `npm run start`?
-Or do nothing?_

 ### Setup and Prerequisites